-According to Eq.
-5, it is obvious to remark that being the initial marking of a continuous net system positive, the marking will remain positive during any unforced or non-controlled evolution.
+According to (5), it is obvious to remark that being the initial marking of a continuous net system positive, the marking will remain positive during the (unforced or non-controlled) evolution.
 Hence, it is not necessary to add constraints to ensure the non-negativity of the markings.
-On the other hand, according to Eq.
-5 as well, two homotheticity properties are dynamically satisfied:
+On the other hand, according to (5) as well, two homotheticity properties are dynamically satisfied: